 Look for a platform that is easy to use and allows you to customize your dashboards and reports.
 As your needs evolve, your software should be able to adapt.
 When discussing pricing, think about the total cost of ownership, not just the initial subscription fee.
 A solution that can grow with you is a much better long-term investment for your organization’s registration and future success.

-Show Value to Stakeholders
+How to Demonstrate Value to Your Stakeholders

 Getting buy-in from leadership, board members, or funding bodies often comes down to demonstrating a clear return on investment.
 It’s your job to frame the platform not as an expense, but as a critical investment in safety and efficiency.
 Show how the platform will help protect people and assets while also saving valuable resources.
 You can do this by creating a business case that outlines specific, measurable benefits.